 The Reverend John Ford sold the property to the Youth Hostels Trust who operated it as a Youth Hostel until 1992.

-1911 occupied by John Cecil Orr and his wife Marion Porthouse Thompson.
-And Mary Ann Thompson M in Law.
+In 1911, it was occupied by John Cecil Orr and his wife, Marion Porthouse Thompson, and Mary Ann Thompson, Mother- in – Law.

 1937 Coronation outside the Old Vicarage.